Zakaripbh/simple_shell/README.md

 5.Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl

-6.Your shell should not have any memory leaks
+6.Your shell should not have any memory leaks.

 7.No more than 5 functions per file.